Skip to content

 Type Use Case Example Billing Trigger

-ONE_TIME Setup fees, licenses $100 installation Resource activation
+ONE_TIME Setup fees, licenses $100 one-time installation fee Resource activation (CREATE order).

 Component Architecture